🇨🇦 Canada void Soviet Union 🇷🇺

 The Soviets had a rare off year in ’87, and as they prepared to face the Canadians, their 2W-1T-3L record wasn’t good enough to get them any colour medal regardless of the outcome.
 Canada, though, was in serious contention.
-If it defeated the Soviets by five goals or more, it would win gold.
-A win of less than five goals would have assured the team silver to Finland’s gold.
+If it defeated the Soviets by five goals or more, it would win Gold.
+A win of less than five goals would have assured the team Silver to Finland’s Gold.

 The game started perfectly for Canada.
 Theo Fleury scored first, and although the Soviets tied the score just eleven seconds later, two goals before the horn gave Canada a solid 3-1 lead after 20 minutes.
 The teams exchanged goals midway through the second, but with the score 4-2 the game turned ugly.
-Soviet forward Pavel Kostichkin slashed Theo Fleury, and as the two pushed and shoved.
+Soviet forward Pavel Kostitshkin slashed Theo Fleury, and as the two pushed and shoved.
 After that both teams’ benches emptied and hell broke loose.
 In his book When The Lights Went Out, written on the occasion of the 20-year anniversary of the infamous brawl in Piešťany, Canadian journalist Gare Joyce can not definitely conclude who started it.